sinahuss/plate-pilot/docs/prd.md

 **Technical:**
 - We can build or source a comprehensive exercise database with accurate muscle group mappings
 - AI/LLM can make biomechanically equivalent exercise substitutions
-- OpenAI API costs will remain manageable at scale (or can switch to open-source LLM if needed)
+- API costs will remain manageable at scale (or can switch to open-source LLM if needed)
 - Hybrid AI approach (rule-based + LLM) will provide good enough personalization for v1.0
 - PostgreSQL can handle workout logging data at scale
 - Free tier services (Supabase, Railway, Vercel) will support beta testing phase